debiki/talkyard-prod-one/README.md

        ./scripts/start-firewall.sh 2>&1 | tee -a talkyard-maint.log

-1. Edit config files:
+1. Edit config values:

    ```
-   nano conf/play-framework.conf   # edit config values in the Required Settings section
+   nano .env   # fill in values in the Required Settings section
-   nano .env                       # edit the database password
    ```

    Note:
-   - If you don't edit `play.http.secret.key` in file `play-framework.conf`, the server won't start.
+   - If you don't edit `PLAY_SECRET_KEY`, the server won't start.
-   - A PostgreSQL database user, named *talkyard*, gets created automatically, by the *rdb* Docker container, with the password you typed in the `.env` file (in `nano .env` above).
+   - A PostgreSQL database user, named *talkyard*, gets created automatically, by the *rdb* Docker container, with the password you choose in the `.env` file.
      You don't need to do anything.
-   - If you're using a non-standard port, say 8080 (which you do if you're using **Vagrant**), then add `talkyard.port=8080` to `play-framework.conf`.
+   - If you're using a non-standard port, say 8080 (which you do if you're using **Vagrant**), then add `TALKYARD_PORT=8080` to `.env`.

 1. Depending on how much RAM your server has (run `free -mh` to find out), choose one of these files: mem/1.7g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on,